 Bank examiners from the FDIC evaluate the banks' balance sheets, looking at the asset and liability values to determine the risk level.
-The FDIC provides deposit insurance for about 4,914 banks (as of the third quarter of 2021).
+The FDIC provides deposit insurance for about 5,898 banks (as of the end of February 2017).
 Even if a bank fails, the government guarantees that depositors will receive up to \$250,000 of their money in each account, which is enough for almost all individuals, although not sufficient for many businesses.
 Since the United States enacted deposit insurance in the 1930s, no one has lost any of their insured deposits.
 Bank runs no longer happen at insured banks.